 After-school detentions are one common form of punishment used to maintain the appropriate tone at The Heights School.
 A faculty member will inform a student when he has a detention.
 Also, for some upper school detentions, lists of students who are expected to serve after school will be posted.
 Sometimes a faculty member will inform parents directly that a student has detention.
 These attempts by the faculty to effectively communicate when students have detentions will help students and parents work out carpool arrangements in advance.
 It is primarily the responsibility of the student, however, and not The Heights faculty, to inform parents of after-school detentions.
 Detentions will generally go from 3:10 p.m. to 4:00 p.m. but may be longer for certain situations.

 Athletes will miss practice and sometimes miss games when they coincide with an assigned detention.
 Students assigned to after-school detention are expected to be prompt.
 Any student late for assigned detention may be expected to serve that day and the next detention day as well.

-- Drug or alcohol use or possession on campus (see Drug and Psychoactive Substance Abuse Policy);
+- Drug and alcohol use or possession on campus (see Drug and Psychoactive Substance Abuse Policy of this handbook);

 - Possession of obscene materials;

 - Any intentional act that puts someone in danger of serious harm;

 - Repeating an inordinate number of smaller offenses;

 - Any other offense that is serious enough to warrant these measures.

 An immediate conference with parents and school administrators will be called in some cases.
 In cases of suspension, readmission will be permitted only after a written request from the student for readmission that is also signed by a parent.